Frequently Asked Questions

 Our Intelligent Energy System is designed to deliver up to 80% savings on your electricity bill from day one.
 Before you invest, we can give you a more accurate savings estimate specific to your home.

 Do I need to contact my current energy provider?

 As part of the installation and connection process, we will advise you if you need to contact your energy retailer and will provide you with information to make the process as simple as possible.
 Most customers will need to contact their energy provider once the system is installed to organise their net metering.

 Where does Evergen operate?

-At present, our intelligent system is only available in Australia.
+At present, our intelligent system is available in Australia and South Africa.

 Who owns Evergen?

 Evergen is an Australian owned and operated company.
-Shareholders include CSIRO and AMP Capital.
+Shareholders include the CSIRO and AMP Capital.